Free-radical halogenation: Control

 The different rates are often a pedagogical demonstration of the reactivity–selectivity principle and the Hammond postulate.

 Bond dissociation energies strongly influence any radical process and in a few unusual cases, free-radical halogenation can regioselect.
 Phenylic hydrogens have extremely strong bonds and are rarely displaced by halogens.
 Non-enolizable aldehydes oxidize to the acyl halide, but enolizable aldehydes typically halogenate at the α position instead.
 Indeed, allylic and benzylic hydrogens have bonds much weaker than alkanes, and are selectively replaced in the Wohl-Ziegler reaction.
 Generally, N-haloamines in sulfuric acid (but not other haloradical sources) halogenate alkane chains at penultimate carbons (e.g. pentane to 2-halopentane), chains terminating in only carboxylic acids at the center, and bridged compounds at the bridgehead.
 As of 2020, the reasons for the latter N-haloimide selectivities remained unclear.

 Aside from those few exceptions, free-radical halogenation is notoriously unselective.
 Chlorination rarely stops at monosubstitution: depending on reaction conditions, methane chlorination yields varying proportions of chloromethane, dichloromethane, chloroform and carbon tetrachloride.

 For asymmetric substrates, the reaction produces all possible isomers, but not equally.
 Radical halogenations are generally indifferent amongst equi-substituted potential radicals and effect a so-called statistical product distribution.
 Butane (CH_{3}−CH_{2}−CH_{2}−CH_{3}), for example, can be chlorinated at the "1" position to give 1-chlorobutane (CH_{3}−CH_{2}−CH_{2}−CH_{2}Cl) or at the "2" position to give 2-chlorobutane (CH_{3}−CH_{2}−CHCl−CH_{3}).
 The latter occurs faster, and is the major product.

 The experimental relative chlorination rates at primary, secondary, and tertiary positions match the corresponding radical species' stability:

 tertiary (5) > secondary (3.8) > primary (1).

+(N.b.: these values vary with solvent.)

 Thus any single chlorination step slightly favors substitution at the carbon already most substituted.
 The rates are generally constant across reactions and predict product distributions with relatively high accuracy.
 For example, 2-methyl butane ((CH_{3})_{2}CHCH_{2}CH_{3}) exhibits the following results: